ChrisMoller/qapl/README.md

 editing ∇sin will show only the "1○⍵".
 When saved from the editor, gapl will generate all the stuff necessary to create the lambda.)

+Settings&rArr;Editor can be used to select an existing editor invocation or it can be used to enter a new one.
+In the latter case, it, like several other settings will be saved in t Qt settings file.
+(Saved settings are: the log window and input line foreground and background colours, the font family and point size, the editor string, and the qapl window height and width.
+Except for the last two, these are all set in the Settings menu.
+The width and height are the last size the qapl window was set to.)

 <h3>Initialisation</h3>

 <h4>Command line</h4>